From low-rank retractions to dynamical low-rank approximation and back: Preliminaries

 \subsection{Differential geometry}

 In this section, we briefly introduce concepts from differential geometry needed in this work.
 The reader is referred to~\cite{boumalBook} for details.

-In the following, $\mcal$ denotes a manifold embedded into a finite dimensional Euclidean space $\ecal$.
-When necessary, $\mcal$ is endowed with the Riemannian submanifold geometry: for every $x\in\mcal$ tangent space $T_x\mcal$ is equipped with the induced metric inherited from the inner product of $\ecal$.
-The orthogonal complement of $T_x\mcal$ in $\ecal$ is the normal space denoted $N_x\mcal$.
-The orthogonal projections from $\ecal$ to $T_x\mcal$ and $N_x\mcal$ are respectively denoted $\Pi(x)$ and $\Pi(x)^\perp := I - \Pi(x)$.
-The disjoint union of tangent spaces is the tangent bundle denoted $T\mcal$.
-Every ambient space point $p\in\ecal$ that is sufficiently close to the manifold admits a unique metric projection onto the manifold~\cite[Lemma 3.1]{projLikeRetractions} and we denote it $\PiOnM(p) := {\arg\min}_{x\in\mcal}\|p-x\|$.
+In the following, $\mcal$ denotes a manifold embedded into a finite-dimensional Euclidean space $\ecal$.
+When necessary, $\mcal$ is endowed with the Riemannian submanifold geometry: for every $x\in\mcal$, the tangent space $T_x\mcal$ is equipped with the induced metric inherited from the inner product of $\ecal$.
+The orthogonal complement of $T_x\mcal$ in $\ecal$ is the normal space denoted by $N_x\mcal$.
+The orthogonal projections from $\ecal$ to $T_x\mcal$ and $N_x\mcal$ are respectively denoted by $\Pi(x)$ and $\Pi^{\perp}(x) := (I - \Pi)(x)$.
+The disjoint union of all tangent spaces is called the tangent bundle and denoted by $T \mathcal{M}$.
+Every ambient space point $p\in\ecal$ that is sufficiently close to the manifold admits a unique metric projection onto the manifold~\cite[Lemma 3.1]{projLikeRetractions} and we denote it by $\PiOnM(p) := {\arg\min}_{x\in\mcal}\|p-x\|$.